 Ready in 1 hour and 5 minutes

-Mexican works really well with Pinot Noir, Riesling, and Sparkling rosé.
+Mexican can be paired with Pinot Noir, Riesling, and Sparkling rosé.
 Acidic white wines like riesling or low-tannin reds like pinot noir can work well with Mexican dishes.
 Sparkling rosé is a safe pairing too.
-The Chandon Blanc de Pinot Noir with a 4.2 out of 5 star rating seems like a good match.
-It costs about 19 dollars per bottle.
+The Parducci Small Lot Pinot Noir New Label Wine with a 5 out of 5 star rating seems like a good match.
+It costs about 18 dollars per bottle.

 Read the detailed instructions on Pink When